Digital Nomad Life in Norway

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "The best way to find a place to live in Norway is by researching online.
 You can check popular websites such as Finn.no, Boligbygg, or Leilighetsnett for available housing in the particular area you are interested in.
 Additionally, you could reach out to local housing agencies and real estate specialists to help with your search.
-Another option is to get in contact with colleagues and friends in Norway who may know of potential opportunities or could help you in your search," explained one expat living in Norway.
+Another option is to get in contact with colleagues and friends in Norway who may know of potential opportunities or could help you in your search," said one expat in Norway.

 What do I need to know before moving to Norway?